tjluoma/is-dropbox-current/README.md

 Note that by default the script will run once a day at 3:00 p.m. local time.
 You can change that by editing the plist.
 I highly recommend [LaunchControl][2] for working with launchd.
 [Lingon] is also very good, and might be a little more "user friendly" if you are not familiar with launchd.
 Remember to reload the plist after making any changes.

+## Disclaimer ##

+2013-10-17 - This script is "beta" by which I mean "It _should_ work perfectly, but it has not yet been tested under 'real world' conditions, because Dropbox has not released a new version of the Mac app since I wrote it.

+It is also worth noting that this script checks <http://dropbox.com/install> which means two things:

+1. There may be a newer build available in [the forums][5] but those are "beta" builds.

+2. The script relies on HTML 'scraping' which is extremely fragile and prone to failure if Dropbox changes the underlying HTML to that page.

 [Lingon]: http://www.peterborgapps.com/lingon/